1 9 8 6 (Australia)

 Terry Stapleton who created it and was the executive producer blames the critics.
 “They chose it for a whipping boy and gave it no peace . . . they crucified it”.

 Working at Lockhart Productions – the (fictional) production company which packages the (fictional) current affairs show Assignment for the (fictional) Five Network – was pretty dark-haired Kate Macarthur and her resentful colleague and big-time operator Jim Donnegan.

 Chris Orchard (who had played the weak Tommy Carson in Carson’s Law) wore collarless shirts and a menacing moustache to play the hard-nosed workaholic news editor David Lockhart, and Peter Whitford played the even harder-nosed network boss, Charles Garrett.

-Prime Time debuted on Channel 9 on Thursday 30 January 1986 and only lasted until July, after which Crawford’s decided that only real news was good news.
+Prime Time debuted on Channel 9 on Thursday 30 January 1986 – ironically, given the title, in a graveyard timeslot – and only lasted until July, after which Crawford’s decided that only real news was good news.